 Our Measurement Study is producing, piloting, and validating three pairs and one stand-alone instrument (seven instruments total) developed to measure research use from both the practitioner and researcher perspectives.
 The instruments capture:

 - Gaps in assumptions and perceptions of research between the research and practice communities that may influence its use; and

 - Connections and relationships between researchers, research brokers, and educators that support research use in schools.

-- We will ask both researchers and practitioners about: what types of products they value; what they think makes good research; the ability for research to address the most critical problems of practice in a timely fashion; the structures, processes, and incentives in both communities to use education research; and more.
+- We ask both researchers and practitioners about: what types of products they value; what they think makes good research; the ability for research to address the most critical problems of practice in a timely fashion; the structures, processes, and incentives in both communities to use education research; and more.

 The third pair of instruments is a social networking survey measuring the direct and indirect connections between the research and practice communities.
-This pair of surveys will help the team identify key players in research engagement and translation at the school- and district-level, as well as among researchers and research brokers.
+This pair of surveys helps the team identify key players in research engagement and translation at the school- and district-level, as well as among researchers and research brokers.

 The fourth instrument focuses on measuring a key support for research use: the capacity of individual educators to critically interpret research.